-The Friends’ Mission: To support and enhance the Palo Alto Junior Museum & Zoo
+The Friends’ Mission: To expand access to nature and science education through community engagement and support of the Palo Alto Junior Museum & Zoo.

 The JMZ reopened in November 2021 after more than a decade of planning, fundraising, and construction.
 The new and enhanced facility offers richer experiences for visitors and greater accessibility for children of all abilities.